MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/office-deployment-tool.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides steps for Office admins to use the Office Deployment Tool to install Office Insider on Windows devices"
+description: "Provides steps for Office admins to use the Office Deployment Tool to install Microsoft 365 Insider on Windows devices"
 ---

-# Use the Office Deployment Tool to install Office Insider on Windows devices
+# Use the Office Deployment Tool to install Microsoft 365 Insider on Windows devices

-If you want to configure a limited number of Windows devices to use Office Insider, you can use the Office Deployment Tool.
+If you want to configure a limited number of Windows devices to use Microsoft 365 Insider, you can use the Office Deployment Tool.
 The Office Deployment Tool supports both of these scenarios:

 - [Change an existing Office installation to Office Insider](#change-an-existing-office-installation-to-office-insider)
 - [Install Office Insider when you do a new Office installation](#install-office-insider-when-you-do-a-new-office-installation)

-## Change an existing Office installation to Office Insider
+## Change an existing Office installation to Microsoft 365 Insider

-If Office is already installed on the Windows device, follow these steps to change to Office Insider.
+If Office is already installed on the Windows device, follow these steps to change to Microsoft 365 Insider.

 1. Download the latest version of the [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) from the Microsoft Download Center.
 2. Double-click the officedeploymenttool executable file to extract the setup.exe file and the sample configuration.xml files.
 The setup.exe file is the Office Deployment Tool.